Former principal sues Pantheon Ventures for discrimination

-SAN FRANCISCO (Reuters) - A former principal at Pantheon Ventures, Carol Foster, has sued the firm for gender and age discrimination, as well as defamation, according to a lawsuit filed in Superior Court of California.
+SAN FRANCISCO, Sept 24 (Reuters) - A former principal at Pantheon Ventures, Carol Foster, has sued the firm for gender and age discrimination, as well as defamation, according to a lawsuit filed in Superior Court of California.

 The suit charges that Foster, a principal in her late 40s, missed out on key financial benefits the firm had promised her and lost sales territory to younger male colleagues, while a senior male partner derided her gathering of high-profile women in private equity as a “hen party”.